Vinita-Singh/ML_Basics/README.md

 # ML_Basics
-This reporsitory helps you to get Data Science/Machine Learning Interview Ready
+This repository helps you to get Data Science/Machine Learning Interview Ready